coreos/fedora-coreos-pipeline/HACKING.md

 oc create secret generic github-webhook-shared-secret --from-file=secret
 ```

+### [PROD] Create quay.io image push secret

+This secret is used to push the resulting OCI image to Quay.io

+1. Obtain the file `oscontainer-secret` from BitWarden.
+2. Run: `$ oc create secret generic oscontainer-secret --from-file=dockercfg=oscontainer-secret`.

 ### Create a Jenkins instance with a persistent volume backing store

 For CentOS CI: